-- Nrf2 activators restore mitochondrial production of ATP, increase production of antioxidants, reduce oxidative stress, and reduce pro-inflammatory signaling.
-Since mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, Nrf2 activators have many potential clinical applications and have been the subject of hundreds of peer-reviewed scientific papers.
-Mitochondrial dysfunction is directly implicated in a number of diseases and, in many diseases, is seen in conjunction with chronic inflammation.
-In a number of diseases, chronic inflammation can lead, in the longer term, to organ fibrosis and remodeling.
-Reducing this chronic inflammation may lead to reduction of fibrosis and remodeling.
+- Since mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, Nrf2 activators may have many potential clinical applications and have been the subject of more than 200 peer-reviewed scientific papers.
 The effects of Nrf2 activators are described below in more detail.

 The foundational biology of Nrf2 underlies our two lead product candidates, bardoxolone methyl and omaveloxolone, and certain of our preclinical programs.